MalikUmairVadion/Bookmark-App/README.md

 # Project Overview

 This project is built using [NestJS](https://nestjs.com/) as a backend framework.
-Below is an overview of the key modules and features included in the application:
+Below is an overview of all the key modules and features included in the application:

 ### Auth Module: